siltium-labs/merlin-gql-cli/README.md

 }
 ```

-We would get the list of the first 2 `Product` entities whose name contains `z` ordered by name.
+We would get a list of the first 2 `Product` entities whose name contains `z` ordered by name.

 > You can also use entity relations when filtering and sorting, we will see examples of that further ahead.